Jeremychrestionson/3308-Git-Test/README.md

 # 3308-Git-Test
-Assignment 3 Jeremy Chrestionson Test edit
+Assignment 3 Jeremy Chrestionson Test edit This will merge conflict